How to Build a Marketing Engine For Your Blog & Products

 Until recently I had an assistant who would manually post daily random products from all these stores to all my social network accounts and newsletters (weekly).
 This took about 2 and a half hours of her time every morning.
 In February, she got married and relocated to a town far from where I am.
 Despite my efforts to find a new good assistant, I was left suddenly without one to assist with my marketing while I kept busy working on projects.
 Spending 2 and a half hours a day on marketing activities was impossible given my schedule.
 So I had to come up with a long-term plan that would allow me to do what I do best - Design while the marketing took care of itself with no or very little effort and time from my side.
 Here's how I did it.
 I hope this helps!

 Note: The purpose of building this engine is to market products etc. that you do not want to clutter your own business website with.
 To randomly auto post articles from your own website (blog posts, portfolio items) I recommend using the Revive Old Posts plugin on your business website.

-This plugin can fetch new entries from RSS sources and automatically publish them as posts on your WordPress website.
+1. WPeMaticoGet it here This plugin can fetch new entries from RSS sources and automatically publish them as posts on your Wordpress website.

-Sends random posts from your WordPress blog to your Twitter & Facebook accounts.
+2. Revive Old PostGet it here Sends random posts from your Wordpress blog to your Twitter & Facebook accounts.
 With their Pro version, you can include custom post types, set a custom schedule, post with images, post to Tumblr & LinkedIn.

 3. Pinterest Automatic

-Lets you schedule and bulk pin using your WordPress posts and/or pages.
+Get it here Lets you schedule and bulk pin using your Wordpress posts and/or pages.
 Offers support for custom post types too.

 This 3 plugin structure is the base of my marketing engine.
 Now let's start with the fun part!